 ECHA notes that the registration does not contain sufficient information for establishing the composition of the registered substance and therefore its identity, as required under Annex VI, Section 2.3 of the REACH Regulation.
-More specifically, the provided chemical name and description indicates that the substance contains n-alkanes, isoalkanes and cyclics with a predominant carbon number range of C9-C11 and aromatics in a concentration of < 2 %.
+More specifically, the provided chemical name and description indicates that the substance contains n-alkanes, isoalkanes and cyclics with a predominant carbon number range of C9-C10 and aromatics in a concentration of 2-25 %.
 However, the relevant individual constituents or groups of constituents have not been identified and reported in section 1.2 of the substance dataset.
-In addition, the information provided in section 1.4 is not sufficient to derive a meaningful composition of the substance as only general information on the quantification of the content of aromatic constituents has been provided.
-Therefore, the substance identity, including the chemical name, could not have been verified.
+In addition, the information provided in section 1.4 is not sufficient to derive a meaningful composition of the substance.
+Therefore, the substance identity, including the chemical name, could not be verified.